Name: Brandon Knettel

 “Even when things are scary, uncertain and frustrating, you have to keep adapting and moving forward,” Knettel said.

-Something most people don’t know about him: When he’s not working or spending time with his wife, and two daughters, Lucy and Josie, Knettel enjoys competitive cycling with his team, the Electric Banana Cycling Project.
+Something most people don’t know about him: When he’s not working or spending time with his two daughters, Lucy and Josie, Knettel enjoys competitive cycling with his team, the Electric Banana Cycling Project.
 He currently trains three or four times per week, grinding out hours-long rides on area roads or the stationary bike in his garage.

 “What I love about cycling is that no matter where you go in the world, you can find a group to ride with,” Knettel said.